HassanSamine/Plant-Pulse/Arduino Board/Arduino-Paper.md

 # How to Program an Arduino Board

-In the third and last chapter of this introductory paper about Arduino, we will be learning the basics of programming an Arduino board.
+In this chapter of this introductory paper about Arduino, we will be learning the basics of programming an Arduino board.
 We will cover how every Arduino program is laid out, how to use variables, how to use control structures and the most important Arduino functions.

-## How to Use Variables (Setup & Loop)
+## How to Use Setup & Loop Functions and Variables

 ### *The Setup and Loop functions*